 Professional and Community Involvement

-Mr. Quigley is a member of the Boston Bar Association, the American Bar Association and the Boston Intellectual Property American Inn of Court.
+Mr. Quigley is a member of the Boston Bar Association and the American Bar Association.

 Education & Credentials